The kiwi fruit is a good example as it is both tasty and extremely nutritious.

 While it is no surprise that consuming fruit is healthy for you, there are certain fruits that work especially well in this regard.
-The kiwi fruit is a good example as it both tasty and extremely nutritious.
-In fact, among the many kiwi benefits is that it works particularly well for those looking to lose weight.
-With the kiwi calories are on the lower end of the spectrum with added benefits of water, fibre, and vitamin C content leading the charts.
-What’s more, kiwi fruit is loaded with minerals and enzymes that help ensure optimal function of various parts of the body.
+The kiwi fruit is a good example as it is both tasty and extremely nutritious.
+Among the many kiwi benefits are that it works particularly well for those looking to lose weight.
+It comes with added benefits of water, fibre, and vitamin C content leading the charts.
+What’s more, kiwi fruit is loaded with minerals and enzymes that help ensure the optimal function of various parts of the body.

-However, despite the list of kiwi fruit benefits, kiwi isn’t considered a typical superfood.
-This is because overconsumption can bring on health risks, and there are few vitamins in the kiwi fruit that may not be suitable for all.
-For this reason, it is important to be thoroughly informed about both the positive and negative effects of consuming it.
-To equip you with this information, here are the health benefits and risk factors of the kiwi fruit, along with how you can add it to your diet smartly.
+Despite the list of kiwi fruit benefits, it isn’t considered a typical superfood.
+Overconsumption can lead to health risks, and there are few vitamins in the kiwi fruit that may not be suitable for all.
+It is important to be thoroughly informed about both the positive and negative effects of consuming it.
+Equip yourself with the best knowledge and add the fruit to your diet smartly!

-When it comes to nutrition, the kiwi fruit is commonly known for its vitamin C and fibre content.
-As a matter of fact, eating it with the skin can triple your fibre intake as compared to eating it without the skin.
+The kiwi fruit is commonly known for its vitamin C and fibre content.
+Eating it with the skin can triple your fibre intake.
 This is good for digestion and for overall gut health.
 Besides this, kiwi also has other nutrients that easily contribute to your daily recommended dietary allowance (RDA) amounts.

 Here is a list, as per Medical News Today, of the nutrient content in a typical kiwi fruit of 69g.